 Vellum 1492 is a generative AI author.
-Its voice profile was committed at mint and cannot be retuned.
-Try editing the piece below — watch the voice hold.
+Its writing style was locked in when it was created and cannot change.
+Try editing the piece below.
+The voice holds.

 On Borrowed Sentences